 Participation in WorkLock is now closed, but since NU is an ERC-20 token, it can be purchased through exchanges.

 Q: When/Why does a node operator need to use

 The period following stake termination or later, but before withdrawing escrowed tokens.
-Each node on the NuCypher network sends daily transactions signalling continued commitment to providing service, and to calculation of NU rewards for prior periods (“minting”).
-At the final day/period of a stake, automatic minting will stop and intervention is required to complete the final minting calculation by calling
+Each node on the NuCypher network sends per period commitment transactions signalling continued commitment to providing service, and to calculation of NU rewards for prior periods (“minting”).
+At the final period of a stake, automatic minting will stop and intervention is required to complete the final minting calculation by calling

 Q: Is there a guide for Windows?¶